brettchalupa/deno_disk_usage/README.md

 free space.
 So this parses out the results of the `df` command, which is wildly available on \*nix systems.

-It's unclear how precise the data is, but it's good enough for some simple checking and monitoring.
+It's unclear how precise the data is (as in I never heard of a mebibyte before writing this code), but it's good enough for some simple checking and monitoring.

 Ideally Deno would include this data like it does for CPU and RAM.
 Another option could be to try to use the Rust